 Disability Benefits for Self-Employed Individuals

-Posted on behalf of Phillips Disability, P.C. on Dec 12, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Dec 12, 2017 in SSD

 Self-employed people are eligible for Social Security Disability Insurance just the same as workers who work for employers.
 However, the process through which their income and work activities are evaluated is slightly different than those in a traditional employment role.

-The Phillips Disability team has helped countless individuals apply and receive disability benefits.
+The Dayes Law Firm PC team has helped countless individuals apply and receive disability benefits.
 Our experienced Phoenix Social Security Disability lawyers are familiar with all aspects of Social Security law and can help you with your claim.

 Evaluating Substantial Gainful Employment